yuvalmGS/gigaspaces-wiki-jekyll/xap97net/detailed-basic-processing-unit-container.markdown

 # Security

 When the processing unit is deployed with injected security properties (Using the Management Center or the [Service Grid admin api|Administration and Monitoring API]), the basic processing unit container will automatically attach this security context to all the proxies that it manages.
-Both for proxies that are created automatically from the configuration and proxies that are created programatically using the container {{CreateSpaceProxy}} method.
+Both for proxies that are created automatically from the configuration and proxies that are created programatically using the container `CreateSpaceProxy` method.